stevebasher/iOS-Messaging-Web-Mockup/readme.md

 iOS Messaging Scenario For The Web - OPEN SOURCE
 -------------------------------------------------------

-Developer: Steven Basher
+Developer: Steven Basher <br/>
-Version: 1.0
+Version: 1.0 <br/>
-Date: 08.01.16
+Date: 08.01.16 <br/>

 -------------------------------------------------------

-PREVIEW
+##PREVIEW

 ![alt tag](./images/preview.png)

-CONTENTS
+##CONTENTS

-./index.php - The PHP page containing the scenario and corresponding logic ./response.php - An example response script to handle user's input ./images/iphone6s.png - Background image for the scenario (Credit: http://p-px.com/iphone-6s/)
+./index.php - The PHP page containing the scenario and corresponding logic <br/>

-USAGE
+./response.php - An example response script to handle user's input <br/>
+./images/iphone6s.png - Background image for the scenario (Credit: http://p-px.com/iphone-6s/) <br/>

+##USAGE

 This is a text / messaging scenario which is useful for prototyping iOS text-based apps, creating a UX for a chatbot or any other reason you may have!
 Upload the files to a server and visit index.php for a demonstration.
 It is incredibly lightweight and I have documented the code throughout so it should be very easy to edit to your liking.